techykishan/kishan-tiwari/README.md

 c=0

-## 6.  program to print a Calculator.
+## 6.Program to print a Calculator.

 puts("|-----------------|");